Battle of Buena Vista: Battle

 Santa Anna renewed an attack on the main U.S. position led by General Francisco Pérez with artillery support.
 They were met at 5:00 p.m. by fire from O'Brien and Thomas's guns and two Illinois and a Kentucky regiment under Colonel John J. Hardin, during which Hardin was killed.

 An artillery battery under Captain Braxton Bragg then arrived with orders to "maintain the position at all costs".
 Taylor rode over to Bragg, and after a brief conversation in which Bragg replied he was using single canister shot, Taylor ordered "double-shot your guns and give 'em hell, Bragg".
 Later, this order, although misquoted as "give them a little more grape, Captain Bragg", would be used as a campaign slogan that carried Taylor into the White House.
 Pérez's attack was repelled and the fighting ended as heavy rain fell over the field.
-On the battlefield, the heroine of Fort Brown, Sarah A. Bowman, known as the "Great Western", ministered to American troops, including "bolstering the nerves of the soldiers."
+On the battlefield, camp follower and heroine of Fort Brown, Sarah A. Bowman, known as the "Great Western", ministered to American troops, including "bolstering the nerves of the soldiers."

 Santa Anna believed his army was on the verge of exhaustion and collapse, due to lack of provisions.
 Some Mexican soldiers were so driven by hunger that they "conducted unauthorized attacks just so they could take food from the Americans".
 In assessing whether to hold the field or withdraw, Santa Anna calculated that the lack of provisions would drive many of his men to desertion.
 On February 23, some of Santa Anna's council of war at Agua Nueva advised withdrawal, while others argued that cattle could be driven there to provision the soldiers.
 Those that argued for remaining thought that with one more day of fighting, the Mexicans would achieve a complete victory.
 However, the decision was to withdraw to Agua Nueva, and they left their campfires ablaze to confuse the U.S. troops.
 Taylor led his army back to Nueva Agua, but he did not pursue Santa Anna any further south.

-Many U.S. soldiers going into battle with Mexican forces held Mexicans to be their racial inferiors and poor soldiers.
+Many U.S. Volunteers going into battle with Mexican forces held Mexicans to be their racial inferiors and poor soldiers.
 These soldiers were often unbelieving, but "learned after Monterey and Buena Vista to respect the fighting qualities of the Mexican soldier".